 After countless millennia of watching, waiting and stalking, the unholy creatures known as werewolves are poised to inherit the earth.
 After newswoman Karen White's shocking on-screen transformation and violent death, her brother Ben is approached by Stefan Crosscoe, a mysterious gentleman who claims that Karen has actually become a werewolf.
 But this is the least of their worries...
 To save mankind, Stefan and Ben must travel to Transylvania to battle and destroy Stirba, the immortal queen of all werewolves, before she is restored to her full powers!Written by

 During the scene when Vasile eliminates the sentry, Ben is talking to Vasile in a normal voice.
 However, considering they were close enough to the sentry that Vasile, a dwarf, was able to successfully dispatch him by way of throwing a knife into his chest, the sentry ought to have heard Ben's undampened speech.
 See more »

 For it is written: the inhabitants of the Earth have been made drunk with her blood.
 And I saw her sent upon a hairy beast and she held forth a golden chalice full of the filthiness of fornications.
 And upon her forehead was written: "Behold I am the great mother of harlots and all abominations of the Earth."

 See more »

-The end credits run over what appear to be deleted scenes and alternate footage, along with the same scene of Sybil Danning ripping off her shirt, which is repeated no less than 18 times.
+The closing credits run over what appear to be deleted scenes and alternate footage, along with the same scene of Sybil Danning ripping off her shirt, which is repeated 17 times.
 See more »

 Was this review helpful to you?